Introducing measures for recycling and limiting the use of natural resources

 Measures to Reduce Waste and Conserve Resources at the Manufacturing Stage

-In 2016, Yamaha Motor generated a total of 20 thousand tons of industrial waste.
+In 2017, Yamaha Motor generated a total of 20.8 thousand tons of waste*1.
 We separate metal, plastic, foundry sand, and other waste for reuse and recycling as raw materials.
 We also subject oil and some plastics to a thermal recycling process to create materials that can be used as combustion improvers.
 In addition, we use post-combustion residue as a raw material in cement and roadbeds.
 As a result, we have maintained our direct and indirect landfill record of “zero tons” (a 100% recycling rate).

 3R Designs and Product Recycling